SLAM-Lab/PMD-Dataset/README.md

 Each trace samples one operating state; a permutation of executing applications.
 Traces feature both uninfected and infected counterparts of each state.

-## Paper
-More technical details are available in our paper published in HASP 2024.(SoK Paper: Power Side-Channel Malware Detection);
+More technical details are available in [1].

 ## Instructions